herniated/udacity-final/README.md

 ## Postman API Collection

-A Postman Collection has been [included](https://github.com/herniated/udacity-final/blob/master/backend/udacity-sls-final-api.postman_collection.json) to doucument the backend API.
+A Postman Collection has been [included](https://github.com/herniated/udacity-final/blob/master/backend/udacity-sls-final-api.postman_collection.json) to document the backend API.
 Please import it into Postman to experiment with the API.

 ## Authentication